FlashForge-C5-Modding-Group/Creator-5-Mods/README.md

-# Creator-5-Written-Scripts
+# Creator-5-Mods
-The written scripts for mods of the Creator 5, straight from Discord.
+A collection of tutorials and scripts for Creator 5 series.
+Better known as mods.

 ## Table of Contents